Open a Centre

 -Mr D. CMA Client.

 The debt advice process is simple in principle, but can be complex and demanding in many cases.
 Your clients will bring various problems to you, from a fixed or low income client with relatively small debts, who can sometimes be helped by claiming overlooked state benefits, through to well-paid executives who have lost a job or been trapped by taking out tens of thousands of pounds of debt.
 In every case, your advisers will start by creating a summary of the client’s income and expenditure, their outstanding debts, and any money ‘left over’ each month.
 This is called a Financial Statement.
 Then either the adviser or a dedicated administrator will contact the client’s creditors to negotiate repayment schedules.
 This process can take a few weeks.
-Once established, the resulting Debt Management Plan may take a number of years to manage through.
-In some cases you may need to attend court hearings with clients, or help them file for bankruptcy or access another insolvency solution.
+Once established, the resulting "debt management plan" may take a number of years to manage through.
+In some cases you may need to attend court hearings with clients, or help them file for bankruptcy or access other debt strategy options.

 CMA runs Envision Seminars through the year.
 These two and a half hour sessions cover the current debt crisis, the consequences of debt, and how you can help people in your community.
 You can chose to join an existing course, or we can look to arrange a new course in your area, by request.
 See further details here.